 Paul Bunyan Day

 Paul Bunyan Day is a giant of a day.
 Paul Bunyan was a gigantic lumberjack of American Folklore.
-According out folklore, Paul Bunyan and his blue ox "Babe" lived and travelled around country.
+According to folklore, Paul Bunyan and Babe His Blue Ox lived and traveled around the country.
 He is best known for his logging feats.

 Paul Bunyan is “credited” with many deeds.
 Among his more legendary feats:

 - He scooped out the great lakes to water Babe the ox.